We have amended the document to reflect the revised NAPF corporate governance policy and voting guidelines published on 18 November 2013.

 Approval of scrip dividend alternative/dividend re-investment plan.

-In relation to the resolutions identified above, the table, Forms of resolutions proposed at AGMs, includes, in addition to the PLC form of resolution, links to resolutions proposed by FTSE 350 commercial companies during 2011 (see links to What's Market) and identifies the authority for the resolution, the relevant Listing Rule and/or UK Corporate Governance Code provision and institutional investor guidance relating to each resolution.
+In relation to the resolutions identified above, the table, Forms of resolutions proposed at AGMs, includes, in addition to the Practical Law form of resolution, links to resolutions proposed by FTSE 350 commercial companies during 2013 (see links to What's Market) and identifies the authority for the resolution, the relevant Listing Rule and/or UK Corporate Governance Code provision and institutional investor guidance relating to each resolution.